How To Seal Burnt Wood in 5 EASY Steps!

 You can use epoxy resin from burnt wood to protect wooden surfaces from cracks, scratches, peels, and other impacts.

-Resins are mostly used on desktops and countertops since resin coats are great to tolerate mechanical impacts.
+Resins are mostly used on desktops and countertops since resin coats are great for tolerating mechanical impacts.

 Plus, resins are able to waterproof the burnt wood and protect it from water damage and rotting.